Skip to content

 2. Pilot bearing

 The pilot bearing or bushing presses the end of the crankshaft to support the end of the transmission input shaft.
 The pilot bearing prevents the driveshaft and clutch disc from swinging up and down when the clutch is released.
-It also helps centre the disc input shaft on the flywheel.
+It also helps center the disc input shaft on the flywheel.

 3. Clutch disc or disc Plate

 It is the driven part of the single-plate clutch and has friction material on both surfaces.
-It has a centre hub with internal splines to limit axial travel along with the splined gearbox crankshaft.
+It has a center hub with internal splines to limit axial travel along with the splined gearbox crankshaft.
 This helps provide dampening actions against torsional vibrations or torque variations between the engine and transmission.

 A clutch plate is a plate between the flywheel and the friction or pressure plate.
 It has a series of liner reversers on each side to increase friction.
 These clutch linings are made from asbestos material.
 As a result, they are highly heat resistant.